What Is NodeRED

 NodeRED image

 This will auto fill out the required envoriment variables for your new NodeRED instance.
-This is how we configure NodeRED for instance nodered_id tell NodeRED were to store your workflows and other information inside openflow.
+This is how we configure NodeRED for instance nodered_id tell NodeRED were to store your workflows and other information inside OpenCore.
 You can find these later in the nodered Collection under Entities

 Save